 The more we fuss about these situations, the more we send the message that we don’t accept them regardless of their preferences.

 Many of us understandably worry when our kids don’t play the way other kids typically do.
 We wonder if something’s wrong, feel embarrassed to stand out, or are confused about these preferences.
+We want them to develop social skills and worry any time they aren’t as friendly as others.

 As you likely know, worrying doesn’t help much.
 Instead, remind yourself that there’s no single “right” way to play.
 Not every child likes the same activities or toys either, and probably have their quirks as well.
 Don’t make a big deal out of it, as that can send the message that something is wrong with her.

 And lastly, she’ll likely outgrow these fears and anxieties, turning them into memories you can hardly remember.
+Yes, pay attention to the red flags and address your concerns with your pediatrician for a proper evaluation.
+But more often than not, your child’s development is on track and nothing to worry about.

 Well, guess what: eventually, my child did go down the slide, all on his own.
 He decided he was ready, and with no pressure, agreed to take that first step.

 The fear of walking barefoot, whether at home or the beach, is a distant memory we laugh about now.
 And swimming?
 Now all my kids can’t get enough of going to the pool and jumping into the deep end.
+They all easily make new friends and healthy friendships.

 Get more tips: